- Home /

 Presentation given December 6, 2013, as part of the CUNY IT Conference held at John Jay College of Criminal Justice.

-Outline of presentation:
+Outline of group presentation:

 - Brief introduction to consumer microcomputers and microcontrollers (Allie) — see writeup